Fruit Picking Jobs in Canada: All You Need to Know!

 We were picking mostly gala apples, and the season lasted from September until October.

-Here are some apple orchards which you can contact to inquire about apple picking jobs:
+Okanagan fruit picking is plentiful.
+Here are some apple orchards which you can contact to inquire about picking apples in Canada:

 Taves Family Farm Applebarn, Abbotsford, British Columbia